NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - 5BBA(A), 6A(A) added to the combo strings
 - Y Cancel uses the same animation as 2X
 - Grabbable moves: 8A, JA, 2X
+- 5B
+  - Hitbox appears one frame sooner
+  - More generous hitbox
-- 5B Hitbox appears one frame sooner, more generous hitbox, 1 frame more block stun
+  - 1 frame more block stun
 - 5B(B) hitbox appears and disappears one frame later
+- 5BB(A)
+  - Has stagger
-- 5BB(A) has stagger, has one more frame blockstun, turns better on hit
+  - Has one more frame blockstun
+  - Turns better on hit
 - 5BBBB(6B) is RB
 - 6B
   - Has one more frame blockstun
   - Has a bit more forward momentum to increase range
   - High crush added frames 15-37
+- 6B(B)
+  - Has one more frame blockstun
+  - Is super cancellable
-- 6B(B) has one more frame blockstun and is super cancellable; HC is four frames sooner
+  - HC (TODO: Heavy crush?) is four frames sooner
 - 6BBB(B) and 6BBB(6B) added
 - 6A(A) is a multi hitting attack before it launches away
+- 4B
-- 4B no longer staggers or pushes block, significantly stronger on hit and block
+  - No longer staggers or pushes block
+  - Significantly stronger on hit and block
 - 2B
   - Has slightly less lift
   - High crushes from 14-40 to better match the visuals